beepscore/Convert/readme.md

-Converter is an iPhone temperature converter application.
+#Convert is an iOS temperature converter application.

 The project has 2 targets
   Convert- main target for the app